XavaDigital/ServerlessSaas/README.md

 ## Netlify CMS

 Netlify CMS is an open-source git-based content management library.
 Content is stored in your Git repository alongside your code for easier versioning, multi-channel publishing, and the option to handle content updates directly in Git.
-It's basically a UI for editing your markdown files that we use to show the landing page and the blog posts.
+It's like a UI for editing your markdown files that we use to show the landing page and the blog posts.

 - Create a new repository on [Github](https://github.com/)
 - Open `cms/config.js` in this project and update `backend.repo` with your new repository name.